keithalewis/um/framework.md

 # PolyFin

-Some aspects of the financial world can be modeled using mathematics, but ultimatley the people writing the checks need that implemented on a computer to produce numbers they find useful for running their business.
+Some aspects of the financial world can be modeled using mathematics, but ultimatley the writing the checks need that implemented on a computer to produce numbers they find useful for running their business.

 ## Library